Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Nordic Hotel Forum

-Located just steps away from Old Town, Nordic Hotel Forum offers 267 rooms, all elegantly designed with the eco-conscious traveler in mind.
+Located just steps away from Old Town, Nordic Hotel Forum offers 267 rooms, all elegantly designed with the eco-conscious traveller in mind.

-The hotel follows eco-friendly principles for both their guests and staff.
-This includes consuming water and energy as economically as possible; reducing waste in every possible way; shopping consciously, ordering items made of recycled paper; and using locally sourced ingredients in the hotel restaurant.
+The hotel follows eco-friendly principles for both its guests and staff.
+This includes consuming water and energy as economically as possible, reducing waste in every possible way, shopping consciously, ordering items made of recycled paper, and using locally sourced ingredients in the hotel restaurant.
 Room rates begin at $110 USD/night.

 Another alternative to hotels in Tallinn is apartment rental, which is available through sites like Booking.com as well as Airbnb.
 Renting an apartment from a local will allow you to contribute to the local economy and give you an opportunity to experience Tallinn in a local way.